 What should you ask your doctor about melanoma skin cancer?

-It is important to have honest, open discussions with your cancer care team.
+It’s important to have honest, open discussions with your cancer care team.
 You should ask any question, no matter how small it might seem.
 Here are some questions you might want to ask:

 - How far has the melanoma spread within or beneath the skin?
 How thick is the melanoma?

 - Will I need any other tests before we can decide on treatment?